2016 Chevrolet Cruze Buyer's Guide

 The Cruze will soon be available with a diesel engine.
 In addition, the sedan will be joined by a 5-door hatchback sibling later in the year.
 Here's a first look:

 The 2016 Chevy Cruze starts at over $17,000 with delivery charges and approaches $29,000 for a fully loaded Premier model.
 But those are sticker prices, and you should expect to pay less.
 Build and price your own 2016 Chevy Cruze to unlock this week's Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.

 Other Compact Cars

-If you're looking for quiet and comfortable, the 2014 Chevy Cruze will be tough to beat.
-But check out all your compact car options for 2014 before making any long-term decisions.
+If you're looking for quiet, comfortable and relaxed, the 2016 Chevy Cruze will be tough to beat.
+But check out our Compact Car Buyer's Guide before making any long-term decisions.